An ultimate guide to visiting Gatlinburg located in Tennessee.

 You can also use rideshare services, such as Uber or Lyft, to get you into the downtown area or anywhere else in Gatlinburg without having to worry about navigating through traffic and finding a parking spot.

-The last option is to drive your own vehicle which is very common if you are not staying within walking distance of the downtown area.
+The last option is to drive your own vehicle (or the one you rented) which is very common if you are not staying within walking distance of the downtown area.
 Most people will drive and pay for parking in one of the many parking lots then walking everywhere.

 Is free parking a thing in Gatlinburg?